 The Camarillo Ranch House is a 6,000 sq ft Victorian home built by Adolfo Camarillo, son of city namesake Juan Camarillo, in 1892.
 The house is owned by the City of Camarillo and the nonprofit Camarillo Ranch Foundation maintains the property, which has been restored to look how it looked in the 1904 to 1930 time frame.
 Take a docent-led tour of the house and enjoy one of the most beautiful venues for outdoor weddings and events in Ventura County...immaculate grounds and stunning, mature trees at this peaceful location that is right off the 101 Freeway.

 Last but not least is the Stagecoach Inn Museum in Newbury Park, home to a replica of the 1876 Grand Union Hotel.
 Take a docent-led tour, check out the quaint gift shop and tour the grounds, which includes a Chumash Indian village, rose garden, nature trails and more.
 The site is home to a historic Sycamore Tree that is over 250 years old.
-And adjacent to the museum is a park with some uniquely designed playground equipment.
-Lots of local Conejo Valley history here as the Conejo Valley Historical Society is headquartered here too!
-And check out their very interesting and informative website.
+Adjacent to the museum is a park with some uniquely designed playground equipment.

 For hundreds and hundreds of things to do, check out the Do Something section of CVG!